 This transition from teacher-figure to student-once-again almost feels like a retirement!
 But by no means is it a tearful farewell; instead, I look forward to continuing to participate as a lifelong learner.
-You can continue to see what trainings I am pursuing on this page, and I look forward to blogging about some of my adventures in the future.
+I look forward to blogging about some of my trainings and adventures in the future!

 Finally, I still do believe that dance and fitness should be accessible to everyone, so I am very willing to offer workshops and free/low-cost classes to community when requested.
 Feel free to contact me if this is something that you or your organization may be interested in!

 (Photo by Alex Fok)